Friday, 15 February 2019

 26th & 27th January 2019.

-During our Temples heritage visit in and around Mandya, of Karnataka, we came across many Hero Stones (Veeragallu), installed in Villages and Temples.
+During our temple heritage visit in and around Mandya, Karnataka, we came across many Hero Stones (Veeragallu), installed in villages and Temples.
 Some of them are unique, which we have not seen so far.
-The hero stones are installed in memory of the deceased person in a war or in the process of recovering the Cattle, to the Kings who fought in the war, and Queens /ladies who took sati.
+The hero stones are installed in memory of the deceased person in a war or in the process of recovering the cattle, to the Kings who fought in the war, and Queens /ladies who took sati.

 A SATI STONE - SRI MALLIKARJUNA TEMPLE, BASARAL.

-This is a 3 tier hero sati stone erected in memory of a lady who took Sati.
+This is a 3 tier Hero Stone erected in memory of a lady who took Sati.
 The Lady must be a queen.
-In the first level, The queen is taken on horseback.
+In the first level, the queen is taken on horseback.
 A lady holding an umbrella is also sitting behind her.
 In front of the horse, there are musicians playing musical instruments.
 This shows that the queen is being taken for sati in a procession.

-In the second level, the queen is shown in a sitting posture and two angels with whisk are shown, which means that she is taken to heaven.
+In the second level, the queen is shown in a sitting posture, and two angels with whisks are shown, which means that she is taken to heaven.

-In the third tier, the queen is shown in a sitting posture praying in front of a Shiva Lingam and Rishabam.
-In addition to this, a sun and moon are also shown.
+In the third tier, the queen is shown in a sitting posture, praying in front of a Shiva Lingam and Rishabam.
+In addition to this, a sun and a moon are also shown.
 This shows that the queen was a saivite.

 HERO STONE - SRI HANUMADESHWARA TEMPLE, BANNUR.

 This single-stage hero stone was lying on the ground, on the back side of the temple.
-Hero at the center is holding a sword, there are two ladies and two men are also shown.
-Since the Hero stone was highly eroded, couldn’t find the full details.
-A Sun and moon are also shown on top of the hero stone.
+The hero at the center is holding a sword; there are two ladies and two men also shown.
+Since the Hero stone was highly eroded, I couldn’t find the full details.
+A Sun and a moon are also shown on top of the hero stone.

 HERO STONES - SRI RAVALESHWARA TEMPLE, HERO STONES, MALAHALLI.

-The man on the left is the hero be a king who stands on a man
+The man on the left is the hero, a king who stands on a man

 HERO STONES – SRI SOMESWARA TEMPLE AT HALE BUDANUR.